 The children’s endocrinology service sees children with problems of the endocrine system - the network of glands within the body which produce hormones.
 These hormones affect growth and many other aspects of metabolism and the way the body works.
 The most common conditions are thyroid conditions, growth and puberty problems.
 We also see children with medical bone disorders.

-We hold a number of specialist clinics, including:
+We hold a number of specialist endocrinology clinics, including:

 - skeletal dysplasia multidisciplinary clinic for families with inherited bone conditions